cig0/salt-cluster/README.md

 ### Hands-on

-The premises given in the challenge can be tested using curl, [Postman](http://www.getpostman.com) (or any tool alike) or a web browser.
+1. The premises given in the challenge can be tested using curl, [Postman](http://www.getpostman.com) (or any tool alike) or a web browser.

-1. Once the minions are provisioned and the Python webserver is running the setup can be accessed via localhost, like this:
+2. Finally, the full stack can be accessed from the host, from the Salt master and from the minions:
 ```
+Sending request from the host or the Salt master:

 $ curl http://localhost:8080/now
 $ curl http://localhost:8080/later
 $ curl -X INVALID_METHOD http://localhost:8080/now